 Particularly, an EPR system that promotes eco-design and smaller vehicles is necessary (also known as "eco-modulation" measures in which fees are directly related to the environmental impact of the vehicles).
 DUH therefore welcomes first approaches to establish such a system in Article 21.
 In contrast to the criteria for eco-modulation proposed in the draft, the fees should not mainly focus on recycling, but should prioritize parameters such as total size, durability, reparability, use of reused parts and recyclates as well as carbon footprint.
-If such ecomodulated fees are made also visible for consumers (visible fees) such system may contribute to enhance ecodesign and consumer behavior.
-The possibility of setting effective eco-modulation measures is another argument to obligate producers to fulfill EPR via collective PROs.
-Lastly, with regard to Art.
+If such eco-modulated fees are made also visible for consumers (visible fees) such system may contribute to enhance ecodesign and consumer behavior.
+The ability to implement effective eco-modulation measures reinforces the need to require all producers to participate in EPR-schemes through mandatory collective PROs in order to avoid producers bypassing the ecomodulation measures (see next paragraph).Lastly, with regard to Art.
 17 on the creation of a register to monitor compliance of producers with the requirements set out in chapter IV on management of end-of-life vehicles, it should be envisaged to introduce such a register for compliance with eco-design requirements as well.

 Concerning Art.
 18 on producer responsibility organisations (PROs), it is advisable to consider full product responsibility through obligatory collective schemes, as implemented also as an option for member states in the Batteries Regulation.
-Such rule has advantages because it facilitates e.g. enforcement, the set up of ecomodulation rules or to hold non-EU producers accountable.
+Such rule has advantages because it facilitates e.g. enforcement, the set up of eco-modulation rules or to hold non-EU producers accountable.
 For EPR schemes of components that already exist, e.g. for tyres in Ireland, a good connection between the EPR schemes must be guaranteed.